-Must notify 4-H Office by August 15 if you'll be entering this category.
 Judging criteria includes technical quality, organization, creativity and ability to communicate a message.

-608 - CD or DVD:
+608--CD or DVD:

 - Project can be a 30 second television spot, a documentary demonstrating 4-H activities, a narrative or dramatic group project by 4-H members or an informational presentation promoting 4-H. - Project to feature a 4-H project or activity or promote 4-H. - Products should not be longer than 10 minutes. - Project can be submitted as a CD or DVD.
-If project is submitted as a computer file, clear documentation for opening and viewing procedures, as well as software requirements should be included in supporting documentation. - To ensure that the exhibit can be viewed and evaluated at the fair, the exhibitor should make arrangements prior to the fair for necessary hardware (and software if necessary) to be present, accessible and operating at the time of exhibition and evaluation.

-2100- Visual Arts (Photography & Computer Science) Poster (see class 2100 on page 64)
+If project is submitted as a computer file, clear documentation for opening and viewing procedures, as well as software requirements should be included in supporting documentation. - To ensure that the exhibit can be viewed and evaluated at the fair, the exhibitor must make arrangements prior to the fair for necessary hardware (and software if necessary) to be present, accessible and operating at the time of exhibition and evaluation. - 2100--Visual Arts (Photography & Computer Science) Poster (see class 2100 on page 64)